Welcome to Isla Bastimentos

-Although it’s a mere 10-minute boat ride from the town of Bocas del Toro, Isla Bastimentos is a different world.
-The northern coast of the island is home to palm-fringed wilderness beaches that serve as nesting grounds for sea turtles, while most of the southern coast consists of mangrove islands and coral reefs that fall within the boundaries of the Parque Nacional Marino Isla Bastimentos.
+Although it’s just a 10-minute boat ride from the town of Bocas del Toro, Isla Bastimentos is like a different world.
+Some travelers say this is their favorite island in their favorite part of Panama.
+The northwest coast of the island is home to palm-fringed beaches that serve as nesting grounds for sea turtles, while most of the northern and southern coasts consists of mangrove islands and coral reefs that lie within the boundaries of the Parque Nacional Marino Isla Bastimentos.

-The main settlement on Bastimentos is the historic West Indian town of Old Bank, which has its origins in the banana industry.
+The main settlement on Bastimentos is Old Bank.
+It has a prominent West Indian population whose origins are in the banana industry.
 The island is also home to the Ngöbe-Buglé village of Quebrada Sal (Salt Creek).